ThomasPickering/PyPlate/README.md

 The scipt started out as my first really Python project.
 I quickly realised, that I was starting the whole project by doing a kind of boilderplate.
 Therefore - here is my take on a python CLI Boilerplate.

-The boilerplate is the product of 1 week of YouTube, Google and Chat GPT-4...
+The boilerplate is the product of 1 week of YouTube, Google and ChatGPT-4...

 Please keep in mind that I am new to Python (at the time of writing), which means there are probably quite a few improvements that could be added to the script.